aspnetzero/documents/docs/en/Development-Guide-MAUI.md

 Getting Started.](Getting-Started-Core) The ASP.NET Zero MAUI is only available for ASP.NET Core included Angular UI and Mvc UI.

 ASP.NET Zero uses Blazor version of MAUI with [Metronic](https://keenthemes.com/metronic) theme.
-Since it is a blazor application, you can basically develop your application using html css.
+Since it is a Blazor application, you can basically develop your application using html and css.

 ### Prerequisites